 - the NSW Ombudsman (concerning maladministration), or

-- the NSW Auditor General (concerning a serious and substantial waste of public money) or
+- the NSW Auditor-General (concerning a serious and substantial waste of

-To make a public interest disclosure to a Member of Parliament or journalist
+To make a public interest disclosure to a member of Parliament or

 - the disclosure has been made through one of channels detailed above

 - the agency or officer to whom the disclosure was made has undertaken one or

 - failed to complete the investigation within six months of the disclosure

 - the matter was investigated but not recommended for any further action